WolfRanok/WolfRanok.github.io/_posts/2024-9-19-wuhan-postgraduateEnglish.md

 ---

-Nash's insight into the dynamics of human rivalry——his theory of rational conflict and cooperation——was to bacome one of the most influential ideas of the twentieth century, transforming the young science of economics the way that Mendel's ideas of genetic transmission, Darwin's model of natural selection, and Newton's calestial mechanics reshaped biology and physics in their day.
+Nash's insight into the dynamics of human rivalry——his theory of rational conflict and cooperation——was to bacome one of the most influential ideas of the twentieth century, transforming the young science of economics the way that Mendel's ideas of genetic transmission, Darwin's model of natural selection, and Newton's celestial mechanics reshaped biology and physics in their day.

 **译文7**：